ipfs/ipfs-gui/README.md

 ### Now half of the Web Browsers & GUI Working Group!

-After a Q2 of [research](https://docs.google.com/document/d/1V5sDSxMqhhplpcB8u8CffiGWHUvw-t4p_sn5vigdR90/edit#) and [analysis](https://ipfs-gui-mental-model.netlify.app/) — as well as seeing the concrete gains provided by GUI-based work on IPFS — the IPFS core team has re-activated the **Web Browsers & GUI Working Group**.
-This group operates with a focus on furthering browser adoption and integration, as well as improving the functionality and usability of our GUI-based tools as a whole, with a particular focus on benefiting the onboarding of new IPFS developers and users.
+After a Q2 of [research](https://docs.google.com/document/d/1V5sDSxMqhhplpcB8u8CffiGWHUvw-t4p_sn5vigdR90/edit#) and [analysis](https://ipfs-gui-mental-model.netlify.app/) — as well as seeing the concrete gains provided by GUI-based work on IPFS — the IPFS core team has re-activated the **Web Browsers & GUI Working Group** as a combined team of this group and the [IPFS in-web-browsers group](https://github.com/ipfs/in-web-browsers).
+This larger working group operates with a focus on furthering browser adoption and integration, as well as improving the functionality and usability of our GUI-based tools as a whole, with a particular focus on benefiting the onboarding of new IPFS developers and users.

 ### Q3 2020 OKRs (WG-wide)